DollieWP/dollie/readme.txt

 2. **Sell Pre-Made Site Designs.** Create re-usable designs for each product/service you offer and (new) customers to launch fully configured ready-to-go sites with the click of a button.
 3. **Live Preview** All the designs you've made can be previewed with the Live Preview feature included with Dollie
 4. **Full (Access)Control.** Enable or disable specific site management features.
 For example by giving clients the ability to create backups of their site, but disabling the advanced Developer Features and keeping those reserved for your team alone.
-5. **WooCommerce Integration.** Set up WooCommerce (Subscription) Products that need to be purchased before your customers can launch sites.
+5. **WooCommerce Integration.** Set up WooCommerce (Access) Products that need to be purchased before your customers can launch sites.
 Control exactly how many sites can be launched, and which features are enabled.
 6. **Developer Tools.** The Developer Tools allow you to quickly manage sites on your platform, or allow your customers to do that themselves.

 1. **Site Dashboard.** Let your customers manage their sites directly inside your WordPress install.
 2. **Sell Pre-Made Site Designs.** Create re-usable designs for each product/service you offer and (new) customers to launch fully configured ready-to-go sites with the click of a button.
 3. **Live Preview** All the designs you've made can be previewed with the Live Preview feature included with
 4. **Full (Access)Control.** Enable or disable specific site management features.
 For example by giving clients the ability to create backups of their site, but disabling the advanced Developer Features and keep those reserved for your team alone.
-5. **WooCommerce Integration.** Set up WooCommerce (Subscription) Products that need to be purchased before your customers can launch sites.
+5. **WooCommerce Integration.** Set up WooCommerce (Access) Products that need to be purchased before your customers can launch sites.
 Control exactly how many sites can be launched, and which features are enabled.
 6. **Developer Tools.** The Developer Tools allow you to quickly manage sites on your platform, or allow your customers to do that themselves.

 == Changelog ==